 GAA playing brothers from Longsight

-The end of the Premier League 1995/’96 season had also seen Manchester United return to the top of English football with an angry young man from Cork powering their bid from midfield and a less angry young man, but who also happened to be from Cork, chipping in with goals form full back.
+The end of the 1995/’96 Premier League season had also seen Manchester United return to the top of English football with an angry young man from Cork powering their bid from midfield and a less angry young man, but who also happened to be from Cork, chipping in with goals from full back.